harjitmoe/egs-indices/README.md

 910 Raw DBs was for the old, sadly deceased, pre-crash 910 Forum.
 No equivalent system for the present forum exists at the moment.

 titlebank.dat["modes"] needs to be updated every time a new storyline starts but is designed to be updated manually in a text editor.
+It was originally a Python expression; it is currently designed to be parsed as YAML (JSON is not suitable due to the use of integers as dictionary keys) but remains a valid Python expression for the time being.

 #### Extracting titles and date information from the EGS website